Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Experiments

 In this section, our goal is to answer the following research question: \emph{\textbf{RQ1:} What is the impact of single-property selection strategies on the few-shot learning?} The objective is to analyse the performance increase of the different selection strategies across various datasets and few-shot learning approaches.
-The results are shown in Figure~\ref{fig:performance-increase} and Table~\ref{tab:strategies-diff}, aggregated over all the datasets (the detailed de-aggregated results are included in Appendix~\ref{app:dataset-specific-results}).
-We present the results separately for image and text datasets, as well as for the gradient few-shot learning and in-context learning, as we observed a strong dependence of the strategy benefit on the modality and few-shot learning approach used.
+The results are shown in Figure~\ref{fig:performance-increase} and Table~\ref{tab:strategies-diff-text} in Appendix~\ref{app:table-text}, aggregated over all the datasets (the results for image data are included in Appendix~\ref{app:image-results} and for individual datasets in supplementary material).
+We present the results separately for in-context learning and gradient few-shot learning, as we observed a strong dependence of the strategy benefit on the few-shot learning approach used.
+Additional ablation studies for the selection strategies are included in Appendix~\ref{app:additional_insights_dependence_sensitivity}.

-\textbf{Majority of selection strategies fail to outperform the Classic selection in case of gradient few-shot learning}.
-In most cases, the strategies lead to performance on par or even lower than the Classic selection (for example hard samples on image datasets or diverse samples on text datasets).
-Only specific strategies consistently lead to better performance (e.g., easy to learn samples on image datasets, or Glister on text datasets).
-As such, the random sample selection represents a strong baseline for the gradient few-shot learning.
+\textbf{The majority of selection strategies fail to outperform the \textit{Classic selection} in case of gradient few-shot learning}.
+In most cases, the strategies lead to performance on par or even lower than the \textit{Classic selection} (for example diverse samples on text datasets).
+Only specific strategies consistently lead to better performance (e.g., combination of easy to learn and ambiguous samples, or \textit{Forgetting} on text datasets).
+As such, the \textbf{random sample selection represents a strong baseline} for the gradient few-shot learning.